EdwinEngelbrethsen/in-graph-fullstack/README.md

 - **Charts**
   - decide on a library you want to use for your implementation
   - review the code base, find a suitable place for the charts
-  - build 2 charts ( Individuals and Companies ) around the data included in the Homepage file
+  - build 2 charts ( Individuals and Companies ) around the data provided by Chart API
   - free up your creativity, charts are extremely flexible and it only depends on you how readable the data is
   - remember to include a gradient on the charts, it's a final touch to the project
 - **Chart API**